 Kaiwen Education put forth a detailed proposal rooted in their interest in the Westminster brand in Princeton.
 They have been particularly impressed with the quality, breadth and depth of our students, faculty, staff and academic programs.
 Their stated desire to keep Westminster in Princeton will allow the College to remain an active and vibrant part of the local community.
 Working closely with our outside consultants throughout this process, we are confident in their ability to successfully operate Westminster.

 Details of the term sheet remain confidential.
-However, Kaiwen Education intends to make offers of employment to faculty and staff as well as continue committed student aid at the time of closing in the form of endowed scholarships, tuition discounts and other grant obligations.
+However, Kaiwen Education intends to make offers of employment, with terms to be determined, to faculty and staff as well as continue committed student aid at the time of closing in the form of endowed scholarships, tuition discounts and other grant obligations.
 The term sheet further provides that those offers to faculty and staff will include then-current base salary/hourly pay, preserve individual faculty members’ rank, tenure and service credit, and provide for employee benefit plans that are comparable in the aggregate to present benefit plans.
 Some other terms of employment may vary from what is presently in place to address the circumstances and challenges of operating Westminster independent of Rider University.
 More information will be forthcoming as we finalize a binding agreement.

 As we shared late last year, Kaiwen Education has hired two consultants recommended by Westminster to assist in the next stages of this process.
 Catherine (Kitty) Jarjisian, an accreditation consultant who is retired from a career in music education and administration, will lead and coordinate efforts to obtain accreditation with the National Association of Schools of Music (NASM), the accreditation body charged with maintaining national standards for undergraduate and graduate degrees and other credentials for music and music-related disciplines.